 Shockingly enough, some fathers tend to be better parents than the mothers (even though it’s not a competition, but we all pretend that it is to make it a bit more fun!)

-Remember, while men usually have a more logical brain, it doesn’t mean that they don’t know how to approach the raising of a child, otherwise there would be no point for a man to be a part of a relationship after the child was born whatsoever.
+Remember, while fathers are sometimes portrayed in a less favorable light, it doesn’t mean that they don’t know how to approach the raising of a child, otherwise there would be no point for a man to be a part of a relationship after the child was born whatsoever.

-Fathers still play a rather important role – a disciplinary one.
+Fathers still play a rather important role – a disciplinary and emotional one.

-While moms are there to provide more of an emotional support, a father’s responsibility is to not only be a good father and a husband, but to be a disciplinarian – a somewhat stern hand that helps teach children about responsibility and discerning right from wrong, as well as helping build important aspects of your child’s character.
+While both parents are there to provide equal amounts of support, a father’s responsibility is to not only be a good father and a husband but to be a disciplinarian – helping teach children about responsibility and discerning right from wrong, as well as helping build important aspects of your child’s character.

 9 Ways Of Being A Good Dad